bridgecrewio/yor/docs/3.Custom Taggers/Custom_tagger_YAML.md

 ```
 name: env
 value:
     default: prod
 ```

 3. Filter definition (optional) - use cases where tagging will be applied:
-    1. *Resource_types* sequence: resource types to tag (Terraform format)
-    2. *Tags sequence*: tag resources that have all the tags within the map
+    1. *Tags sequence*: tag resources that have all the tags within the map
 4. Directory definition (optional): path to defined taggable resources

 ***Example 2:** Tagging specific resource types with specific `key:value` tags in a defined directory.*